imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 #### Measure marginal

+In the first step we use measure marginal approach to verify whether cache usage depend on opcode.

 For evmone the total cache effectiveness is between `1e-7` and `3e-7`.
 Recall that these denotes misses ratios.
 With such low values, computations are executed almost entirely within caches and cache usage profiles are very similar for all opcodes.